 You can get a mentor who is a professional scientist or engineer in industry or government through MentorNet.
 Apply online at MentorNet.net at anytime during the year.
 Open to Dartmouth men and women undergraduates, graduates, post docs and junior faculty.

 WISP's Research Internship Program provides paid, part-time research internships for first and second year women interested in the sciences.
 Interns work for two terms with faculty and laboratory researchers.
 Sophomore women are eligible to apply for internships in areas where women are most under-represented: chemistry, computer science, engineering, mathematics and physics.
 An important Internship Information Session is held each fall where application procedures and program guidelines are reviewed and internship opportunities are announced.
-Graduate students and post docs often serve as supervisors and “assistant sponsors.”
+Graduate students and post docs often serve as supervisors and “assistant research mentors.”
 In May, students present their work at Dartmouth's annual celebration of undergraduate research, the Karen E. Wetterhahn Science Symposium.

 |Feedback from Past Participants: